DrBrowntown/portfolio2/readme.md

 # Portfolio

-This site is built with HTML, CSS Grid, and JQuery.
+This site is built with HTML, CSS Grid, Javascript, and JQuery.

 ## Instructions

-* Download folder to local machine
+- To run locally:
+- Download repo.
-* Click on index.html to launch in browser.
+- Click on index.html to launch in browser.